poseidon-framework/poseidon-framework.github.io/trident.md

 and it will either report a success (`Validation passed ✓`) or failure with specific error messages to simplify fixing the issues.

-`validate` tries to ensure that each package in the dataset adheres to the [schema definition](https://github.com/poseidon-framework/poseidon2-schema) of a poseidon package.
+`validate` tries to ensure that each package in the dataset adheres to the [schema definition](https://github.com/poseidon-framework/poseidon2-schema).
 Here is a list of what is checked:

 - Presence of the necessary files
 - Full structural correctness of .bib and .janno file
 - Superficial correctness of genotype data files.
 A full check would be too computationally expensive
 - Correspondence of BibTeX keys in .bib and .janno
 - Correspondence of individual and group IDs in .janno and genotype data files

+In fact much of this validation already runs as part of the general package reading pipeline invoked for many trident subcommands (e.g. `forge`). `validate` is meant to be more thorough, though, and will explicitly fail if even a single package is broken.

 ### Analysis commands